huksley/prometheus-remote-write/README.md

-# Push timeseries to prometheus
+# Push timeseries to Prometheus via remote_write

-Using remote_write facility (see https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to send metrics from NodeJS app.
+Using remote_write facility (see https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to send metrics to remote Prometheus from NodeJS app.

 Pretty much anything from https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage should be supported, but tested only with grafana.com: